-As you know, we hardly find beef tendon in regular grocery stores in the US.
+As you know, we hardly find beef tendons in regular grocery stores in the US.

-Indeed, the rich melt-in-your-mouth beef cheek texture is similar to the meat in Japanese beef tendon stew called Gyusuji Nikomi.
+Yes!
+The rich melt-in-your-mouth beef cheek texture is similar to the meat in Japanese beef tendon stew.

 You’ll need a little patience to prepare cheeks, and cook it slowly, but, it’s an easy dish once you get ready to cook abound all ingredients.

 You can use your instant pot or slow cooker.
 We don’t use pressure cooking this time since the dish can be done for only around 3 hours.

 Actually, leftovers taste absolutely better the next day!